Asperger Syndrome (cont.)

 How is Asperger's syndrome diagnosed?

 Diagnosis is based upon interviews and observation of the individual along with interviews of his/her family members and sometimes teachers or counselors.
-The Diagnostic and Statistical Manual of Mental Disorders, 4th.
-Edition, known as the DSM-IV, is published by the American Psychiatric Association and includes the diagnostic criteria for all recognized psychiatric conditions.
+The Diagnostic and Statistical Manual of Mental Disorders is published by the American Psychiatric Association and includes the diagnostic criteria for all recognized psychiatric conditions.

-The DSM-IV has specific diagnostic criteria for Asperger's syndrome (see below).
-However, revision of the DSM-IV is currently underway, with a 5th edition (DSM-V) planned for publication in 2013.
-According to draft guidelines that are under consideration, Asperger's syndrome would be included in the same diagnostic group as people with autism and pervasive developmental disorders.
-Until new guidelines are formally adopted, the diagnostic guidelines from the 4th edition are still accepted.
+The DSM-IV had specific diagnostic criteria for Asperger's syndrome.
+However, revision of the DSM-IV was carried out, with a 5th edition (DSM-V) published in May 2013.
+In this new version, Asperger's syndrome is included in the same diagnostic group as people with autism and pervasive developmental disorders.

 Viewers share their comments